fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2012-96.rst

   * Date of Policy: 2012-12-15

-Thus, to increase user productivity and expand commonality across HPCBIOS sites, centers shall install the following commercial compilers, either through a user’s default path or the availability of a module file.
+Thus, to increase user productivity and expand commonality across HPCBIOS sites, sites shall install the following commercial compilers, either through a user’s default path or the availability of a module file.
 In addition, in order to truly take advantage of the modern HPC environment, *MPI support for the commercial compilers suite MUST be